jabostian/Adventures/TensorFlow/gpu_build_install.md

 Tensorflow with GPU support requires a manual build.
 The build itself takes about 35 minutes.
 CPU pegged.
 About 4 GB of memory at high water mark.
 Verbose output - info & warning msgs.

 ### System Characteristics:
-- Ubuntu Gnome 16.04
+- Ubuntu Gnome 18.04
-- Anaconda and Python 3.6
+- Anaconda and Python 3.6.5
 - 3.5 gHZ Intel Core I5
 - 64 GB memory
 - Nvidia GTX-1070 graphics card
 - 500 GB SSD

+### Building with Nvidia GPU support
+Started at the Ubuntu install page https://www.tensorflow.org/install/install_linux

 After the installation, the versions of NVIDIA and TensorFlow packages are:
 - CUDA Toolkit 9.1